The VLA Student Experience with Director of Student Affairs, Tanekia Henderson

 Ms. Henderson: There are multiple different ways that we would love for you to join our village and to find more about VLA!
 One is always going to our website where you can learn about our preschool and infant program as well as Village Leadership Academy.
 You can also join me virtually every week, Tuesdays and Thursdays.
 We offer virtual info sessions and also monthly open houses.
 Prospective families can always give a call here at the school.
 Our number is 312-675-0056.

-Attend a virtual info session!
+Attend an info session!

 Learn more about VLA’s unique approach to K-8 education.